The EU Maritime Profile – the maritime cluster in the EU

 Liquid bulk goods can be anything from petrol, liquefied petroleum gas (LPG), liquified natural gas (LNG) and chemicals to things we can drink and use in cooking, like milk, vegetable oils, and juices.
 Very large tankers can carry huge quantities of liquid bulk goods.

-Dry bulk cargo is goods that are transported in large unpacked units (different to containers).
+Dry bulk cargo are goods that are transported in large unpacked units (different to containers).
 Ships that carry this type of cargo are called bulk carriers.
 These goods can include coal, iron ore, sand, cement, and other products used in construction, as well as things like sugar and salt.

 Containers are the best way to transport smaller goods, like electronics, clothes, and household items.
 The goods can be loaded and unloaded easily.
 Containers are measured in twenty-foot equivalent units (TEUs).